 The HPV Vaccine for girls aged 12 &13

 The HPV (human papillomavirus) vaccine is designed to protect against the two types of HPV than can cause 70% of the cases of cervical cancer.
 It does not protect you against all other types, so you will still need to start going for regular cervical screening when you are 25 years of age.

 It is important that you get this protection early enough for it to be effective and the best time for that is in your early teenage years.
 The vaccine won’t protect you against other sexually transmitted infection.
 You will need three injections over a period of six months to get the best protection.
 You will be informed when your immunisation is due.
 The nurse will give you the injection in your upper arm

 Call the free NHS helpline on 0800 22 44 88 (Textphone 18001 22 44 88).

 Information concerning your vaccination history can only be issued by the Practice Nurse or Doctor.
 Reception staff are not qualified to release this information to you.
 As your vaccination status/history is very important, your records require to be checked by a clinician.
 To obtain your vaccination history please submit this request in writing to the Practice Nurse.

 Please allow at least seven working days for your reply.
 There may be a charge for this service.

-Due to pressure on appointments we will now hold Travel Clinics on 2nd Monday and 4th Friday of each month in the afternoon.
-You will be required to collect a Travel Form or download the form from the link below and return the completed form to the Practice Nurse giving at least 8 weeks notice before you travel.
+Please fill in this form and return the completed it to the practice, giving at least 8 weeks notice before you travel.
 Once the Practice Nurse has checked your form and appropriate vaccines you require, she will contact you by telephone.